ianjohngraham/ianjohngraham.github.io/_posts/publish/2018-04-26-sitecore-the-the-right-to-be-forgotten.md

 To be thorough, I would recommend reviewing all the databases that Sitecore uses to be sure to know exactly what data Sitecore is storing.

 **Also note the contents of this post are just suggestions of how to anonymise data in Sitecore 8 and do not guarantee GDPR compliance.**

+**If you're using Sitecore 8.2 there's good news:

+Sitecore have just released an <a href="https://dev.sitecore.net/Downloads/Sitecore_Experience_Platform/82/Sitecore_Experience_Platform_82_Update7.aspx" target="_new">Update 7</a> that supports the "Right to be Forgotten".

+In the next post I'll cover how to get this working!**

 I hope this helps.
 Feel free to commment if you have any questions.